occupational pension benefit

 • Security and return opportunities of the capital investment.

-Carefully considering these points leads to a customised pension solution.
-This equips you well to set the course for a financially secure future.
+Careful consideration of these points leads to a pension solution tailored to your needs.
+You will then be well equipped to set the course for a financially secure future.

-The path to a tailored solution: Consultation and next steps
+The path to an individual solution: consultation and next steps

-Occupational pension provision is a complex topic with many individual aspects.
-A general recommendation is hardly possible, as your personal situation, financial goals, and your employer's offers are crucial.
-Professional advice can help you develop the optimal strategy for you.
-At nextsure, we see ourselves as your partner for tailored and easily understandable insurance solutions.
-We support you in evaluating the various occupational pension options and making an informed decision.
-Take the opportunity to actively shape your retirement provision and build financial security for the future.
+Occupational pension provision is a complex topic with many individual facets.
+A blanket recommendation is hardly possible, as your personal situation, your financial goals and the benefits offered by your employer are decisive.
+Professional advice can help you develop the strategy that is optimal for you.
+At nextsure, we see ourselves as your partner for tailored and easy-to-understand insurance solutions.
+We support you in assessing the various options for occupational pension provision and making a well-founded decision.
+Seize the opportunity to actively shape your retirement planning and build financial security for the future.

 FAQ

-What are the tax-free contributions to occupational pension schemes?
+How much are the tax-free contributions to occupational pension provision?

-In 2025, contributions of up to eight percent of the contribution assessment ceiling of the statutory pension insurance (West) can be paid tax-free into a direct insurance, pension fund, or pension scheme.
-This amounts to 7,728 euros annually.
-Contributions of up to four percent (3,864 euros) are exempt from social security contributions.
+In 2025, contributions of up to eight per cent of the contribution assessment ceiling of the statutory pension insurance scheme (West) can be paid tax-free into a direct insurance policy, pension fund or pension scheme.
+This amounts to EUR 7,728 per year.
+Contributions of up to four per cent (EUR 3,864) are exempt from social security contributions.

-There are five implementation methods: Direct commitment (pension promise), support fund, direct insurance, pension fund, and pension plan.
-Each method has specific characteristics regarding financing, liability, and insolvency protection.
+There are five implementation routes: direct commitment (pension promise), support fund, direct insurance, pension fund and pension scheme.
+Each route has specific characteristics regarding financing, liability and insolvency protection.

-Is the employer's contribution to the occupational pension scheme mandatory?
+Is the employer contribution to the occupational pension scheme mandatory?

-Yes, since January 2019 for new contracts and since January 2022 also for existing salary conversion contracts (concluded before 2019), the employer must make a contribution of at least fifteen percent of the converted salary, provided that this leads to savings in social security contributions.
+Yes, since January 2019 for new contracts and since January 2022 also for existing deferred compensation agreements (concluded before 2019), the employer must pay a subsidy of at least fifteen per cent of the converted remuneration, provided that it thereby saves social security contributions.

-How are benefits from occupational pension schemes taxed in retirement?
+How are benefits from occupational pension provision taxed in retirement?

-Benefits from occupational pension schemes are subject to what is known as deferred taxation.
-This means that contributions are tax-advantaged during the accumulation phase, but the later pensions or lump-sum payments must be taxed at the individual's personal income tax rate.
-Additionally, contributions to health and long-term care insurance are incurred.
+Benefits from occupational pension schemes are subject to the so-called deferred taxation.
+This means that the contributions are tax-advantaged during the savings phase, but the later pension payments or lump-sum withdrawals must then be taxed at the individual's personal income tax rate.
+In addition, contributions to health and long-term care insurance are payable.

-What is the difference between a direct promise and a direct insurance?
+What is the difference between a direct pension commitment and a direct insurance policy?

-Can I cancel my occupational pension benefit and cash it out?
+Can I cancel my occupational pension benefit and have it paid out to me?

 Subscribe to our newsletter